 Project approval form

 Your application, even if it is only at the Expression of Interest (EOI) stage, needs to be accompanied by a completed Project Approval Form (PAF) before the application can be signed/submitted by Research Services.
 The PAF captures necessary details to record the grant activity and comply with mandated government reporting and auditing requirements.
 Your Faculty Dean will need to have seen the application and signed the PAF before the application can be submitted.

-We can assist in collating information for contract execution and keeping track of, and providing reminders for, any milestones that are due.
+The Research Services grants team can assist in collating information for Agreement execution and keeping track of, and providing reminders for, any milestones that are due.

-Please contact the grants team if you have any queries regarding contracts or any reporting involved with your successful application: firstname.lastname@example.org.
+Please contact the grants team if you have any queries regarding Agreements or any reporting involved with your successful application.

 For information and advice regarding Post-Award Financial Management of Research Grants, go to Financial Services' Management Accounting/Research Accounting.